wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 Made improvements to the following integrations in April 2022:

 * Amazon Web Services -- We updated the format of CloudWatch instance and volume allow lists to JSON format.
-When you edit an AWS CloudWatch integration to add instances and volumes to allow lists, the format of tag lists should be `{"organization":"yourcompany"}`.
+When you register a new CloudWatch integration or edit an existing one, you can add instances and volumes to allow lists.
+The format of the tag lists should be in JSON format, for example `{"organization":"yourcompany"}`.

 ## March 2022